duerrsimon/bioicons/README.md

 ## Contribute

-If you want to make available icons (preferably under `CC-0` or `MIT` License) to the community via this platform you can either open a new issue and link the icon or create a pull request as described in [CONTRIBUTING](Contributing).
+If you want to make available icons (preferably under `CC-0` or `MIT` License) to the community via this platform you can either open a new issue and link the icon or create a pull request as described in [Contributing](CONTRIBUTING.md).